Peter Krauskopf - Potter & Painter

 Peter lives and works in Orwell Cove P.E.I. and draws inspiration from the island he loves.

 "My love of painting really started with my mother who was an amateur painter and a lover of Art and Theatre.
 Living in New York, we would frequent the museums and stages, viewing in these places the world’s greatest artists.
 At a very young age, I began to draw and paint.
 Attending university, I majored in Theatre and Art, intending to work in set design, which relied on architectural types of drawings.
 When I completed school I toured Europe.
 While in Amsterdam I viewed the Van Gogh exhibit and saw “Crows Over Wheat Field”.
 I spent an entire day mesmerized by that painting, which is quite a small piece of work.
 I never before realized that texture and colour in a painting could literally jump off the canvas and catch me by the throat.
-That painting changed forever my approach to my own work which to this day, at age 67, is still a work in progress.
+That painting changed forever my approach to my own work which to this day, is still a work in progress.